Larry Dean (gridiron football)

-Larry Dean (born August 7, 1988) is a Canadian football linebacker for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Larry Dean (born August 7, 1988) is an American former professional football linebacker who played in the National Football League (NFL) and Canadian Football League (CFL).
 He was signed by the Minnesota Vikings as an undrafted free agent in 2011.
 He played college football at Valdosta State.
-Dean has also been a member of the Minnesota Vikings, Buffalo Bills, Tampa Bay Buccaneers, Hamilton Tiger-Cats, and Edmonton Eskimos.
+Dean was also a member of the Buffalo Bills, Tampa Bay Buccaneers, Hamilton Tiger-Cats, Edmonton Eskimos, and Saskatchewan Roughriders.

 College career

 In college, Dean helped lead the Blazers to the 2007 NCAA Division II national championship as just a freshman.
-In his career, Dean never really lived up to earning accolades, including All-America honors.
-He was projected to be the Gulf South Conference Defensive Player of the Year during his senior year, while also projected to earn the Daktronics National Defensive Player of the Year honors at the Division II level, but he never could due to lack of learning the playbook.
-He is not the school's all-time leader in tackles, never passing former Blazer and Atlanta Falcon great Jessie Tuggle during his senior season in 2010 as some tried to say he did.
-He didn't.

 Professional career

 Minnesota Vikings

 After waiting out an NFL lockout in 2011, Dean graduated from Valdosta State and signed his free agent rookie contract with the Minnesota Vikings on the same day.
 He was the only undrafted free agent to make the Vikings' roster in 2011.
 Dean played three seasons in Minnesota, playing in all 48 regular season games and one playoff appearance.
-In 2012, Dean was one of only 11 special teams players on the NFC’s Pro Bowl ballot.
+In 2012, Dean was one of only 11 special teams players on the NFC's Pro Bowl ballot.
 He contributed with 26 tackles, one forced fumble and one fumble recovery.